rladmstn1714/CLIcK/README.md

 ## Status

 - 230908 [Version 1] Upload
-    - The questions of following categories are uploaded, but they are not yet validated by human.
+    - The questions of the following categories are uploaded, but they are not yet validated by humans.
         - Language: Contextual Knowledge, Functional Knowledge
-        - Culture: Korean Tradition, Korean Politics, Korean Economy, Korean Law,Korean History,Korean Geography
+        - Culture: Korean Tradition, Korean Politics, Korean Economy, Korean Law, Korean History, Korean Geography
 - 230925 [Version 2] Upload
     - The questions of each category are all validated by 3 human annotators and uploaded.
     - Data from all categories except culture/Korean tradition are uploaded.
-    - "Korean pop culture" is added as a new sub category of Korean culture.
+    - "Korean pop culture" is added as a new subcategory of Korean culture.
     - "Sociallinguistic" category is deleted.
 - 230927 [Version 3] Upload
     - Data of culture/Korean tradition are uploaded.
-    - Additional data from 'Test of Teaching Korean as a Foreign Language exams' are added.
+    - Additional data from the 'Test of Teaching Korean as a Foreign Language exams' are added.